MannThakar/URL-Shortener/README.md

 # URL-Shortener

 A simple URL shortener application built with React and JSON Server.
 This app allows users to shorten URLs, store them temporarily in a local database, and retrieve them when needed.
-It is a great project for reinforcing core React concepts, managing state, and performing CRUD operations with a mock backend.
+It is a great project for reinforcing core React concepts and managing state with a mock backend.

 ## Installation
 1. **Clone the repository**: